AxtonS/hangman/README.md

 -Built method to compare the guess against the secret and save the current guesses
 -Add game logic to end the game when you win or lose
 -Fix guess accepting non alphabet characters and coerced all letters to downcase
--Implement a save feature that writes the current game state to a JSON file
+-Implement a save feature that serializes the current game state to JSON format
+-Built the logic to display and let user choose from one of the save files to load and play from